Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: A braided interpretation of Hopf bimodules

-\begin{proof} Theorem~\ref{thm:HBiMod} allows to see~$M$ as a braided module over~$\BBialgg(H)$.
-Proposition~\ref{thm:adjoint_multi_coeffs} for $t=1$ then gives a braided $\BBialgg(H)$-module structure on $M \otimes T(H)$, compatible with the braided differential ${^{\rho}}\!d$.
-According to Theorem~\ref{thm:UAA}, the latter is precisely the bar differential.
-Using Theorem~\ref{thm:HBiMod} once again, one transforms the braided $\BBialgg(H)$-module structure on $M \otimes T(H)$ into a Hopf bimodule structure over~$H$, and shows that it coincides with the desired one. \end{proof}
+\begin{proof} Theorem~\ref{thm:HBiMod} asserts that~$M$ is a $\BBialgg(H)$-module.
+Proposition~\ref{thm:adjoint_multi_coeffs} for $t=1$ then yields a $\BBialgg(H)$-module structure on $M \otimes T(H)$, compatible with the braided differential ${^{\rho}}\!d$.
+By Theorem~\ref{thm:UAA}, the latter is the bar differential.
+Using Theorem~\ref{thm:HBiMod} again, one transforms the $\BBialgg(H)$-module structure on $M \otimes T(H)$ into a Hopf bimodule structure over~$H$, which coincides with the desired one. \end{proof}

-This Hopf bimodule structure on the bar complex, as well as its dual one on the cobar complex, are essential elements in the definition of the \emph{Hopf bimodule (co)homology}, introduced by C.~Ospel in the one-module case (\cite{OspelThese}) and by R.~Taillefer (\cite{TailleferThese,Taillefer}) in the two-module case.
+This Hopf bimodule structure on the bar complex, and its dual structure on the cobar complex, are essential for defining the \emph{Hopf bimodule (co)homology}, introduced by Ospel in the one-module case~\cite{OspelThese} and by Taillefer \cite{TailleferThese,Taillefer} for two modules.